What RV Parks in Mexico Are Really Like: Costs, Amenities, + Tips

 Getting Internet at RV parks in Mexico

 Many Mexico RV parks will provide some sort of free Wifi service as part of your daily rate but the connection might not be strong or only available in parts of the park.
 Some nicer RV parks in Mexico will charge you separately for a good wifi connection.

-But if you are a digital nomad and rely on a good internet connection, the best option is to bring Starlink with you.
+If you are a digital nomad and rely on a good internet connection, the best option is to bring Starlink with you.
 Starlink’s satellite-based internet service only needs a clear point of view to get a connection in the most remote places.
 We recently purchased Starlink and it has been a game-changer for staying connected in Mexico.

 You can definitely bring your pets to Mexico with you in your RV.
 However, it’s important to be aware of your surroundings as you explore with your pets.